MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/customer-lockbox-documentation-markjjo.md

 ### Search the audit log for activity related to Customer Lockbox requests

 Here's how to create an audit log search query to return audit records related to Customer Lockbox:

-**Activities** - Leave this field blank so that the search returns audit records for all activities.
-This is necessary to return any audit records related to the **Set-Mailbox** cmdlet.

-**Start date** and **End date** - Select a date range that's applicable to your investigation.

-**Users** - Unless you're investigating a email forwarding issue for a specific user, leave this field blank.
-This will help you identify if email forwarding was set up for any user.

-**File, folder, or site** - Leave this field blank.

-After you run the search, click **Filter results** on the search results page.
-In the box under **Activity** column header, type **Set-Mailbox** so that only audit records related to the **Set-Mailbox** cmdlet are displayed.

 1. Go to [https://protection.office.com](https://protection.office.com).